Since watching the eye-opening documentary, Cowspiracy, with my friend in January, it's been my mission to go full vegan by the end of the year.

 I can no longer just pop into Spar and get my hands on fresh fruit and vegetables.
-I have to make a mission into town where the market is to find basic ingredients like ginger, broccoli, carrots and a wider variety of fruit.
+I have to make a mission into town to find basic ingredients like ginger, broccoli, carrots and a wider variety of fruit.

 At the moment, I am back to being a full-time vegetarian as I get my bearings and start to learn what ingredients are in which dishes and which products are cruelty-free.
 This week has been especially tough as I have been missing the vegan restaurant options I had back home that I took for granted.

-So join me as I salivate over the 6 best vegan restaurants and cafes in Cape Town!
+So join me as I salivate over the 6 best vegan restaurants in Cape Town!

 1. Plant Cafe